dockersamples/labspace-container-supported-development/docs/02-running-a-containerized-database.md

     PGPASSWORD=secret
     PGDATABASE=postgres
     ```

+    This will tell the app to connect to `localhost:5432` (remember, we're exposing the container's port) and using the default username with the password we supplied.

-7. With the database running and the app configured, the app should work, right?
-But, opening the site now gives us another error:
+2. With the database running and the app configured, the app should work, right?
+But, opening [the site](http://localhost:3000) now gives another error:

     ```plaintext
     error: relation "memes" does not exist